ncyxie/Notepad-DOT/README.md

 **I am also considering release v3.0.1-Beta version after I will fix most of Find and Replace function issues.**

+**Feel free to contact with me on Telegram or Discord to report bugs, suggest new notepad functions.**

 ## Introduction

 **Notepad DOT** is an open source, lightweight and customisable text editor.